 Chris von Ulmenstein has a B.Comm (Hons) cum laude from the University of Stellenbosch and an MBA from the University of the Witwatersrand Business School.
 She began her career at the Unit for Futures Research at the University of Stellenbosch, moving to the Bureau of Market Research at UNISA in Pretoria.
 Six exciting years as Market Researcher followed at advertising agencies JWT and Y & R in Johannesburg.
 Reaching the glass ceiling in advertising, she was appointed as a Lecturer in Marketing at the Wits Business School.
 In this period she established a Market Research consultancy called Relationship Marketing, and was soon appointed as a Research Consultant at the fledgling M-Net.
 Moving to Cape Town, Chris shifted the focus of her consultancy to Public Relations, representing food clients Bonnita (now Parmalat), Baker Street Snacks, 7 Eleven, and Aylesbury, as well as Hunt Lascaris Cape and Omnigraphics.
-She was Chairman of the Institute of Marketing Management, created and wrote Ad-Monitor for the Weekend Argus, and created and presented the Sweet & Sour Excellence Awards on Radio Good Hope.
+She was Chairman of the Institute of Marketing Management, created and wrote Ad-Monitor for the Weekend Argus, and created and presented the Sweet & Sour Service Excellence Awards on Radio Good Hope and Kfm.

 Whilst running her PR consultancy, she set up her first Whale Cottage in Hermanus in 1996, in honour of the special mammals visiting Hermanus from May – December.
 Two years later Whale Cottage Camps Bay was established.
 In 2000 Whale Cottage Bakoven opened in Camps Bay, and was sold in 2006.
 In 2004 Whale Cottage Franschhoek opened, and at the end of 2007 Whale Cottage Plettenberg Bay opened its doors.
 The Whale Cottage Portfolio was the first branded guest house group in South Africa, with a recognisable corporate identity, and unique marine decor style.
 The Whale Cottage Portfolio properties were all sold in 2015.